torvalds/linux/Documentation/sound/soc/codec.rst

 ----------------
 The Dynamic Audio Power Management description describes the codec power components and their relationships and registers to the ASoC core.
-Please read dapm.txt for details of building the description.
+Please read dapm.rst for details of building the description.

 Please also see the examples in other codec drivers.